 Children's Mercy Critical Care Transport's ground fleet is comprised of 14 state-of-the-art ambulances designed and equipped especially for our specialty patients.

-All ambulances are equipped with stereos and DVD players in an effort to provide distraction therapy for the patient throughout the transport.
+All ambulances are equipped with stereos and personal electronic devices in an effort to provide distraction therapy for the patient throughout the transport.

 Ground ambulances are operated by Children's Mercy Kansas City.

 Emergency Medical Technicians (EMTs) and Paramedics hold valid Missouri and Kansas driver's licenses and maintain active Missouri and Kansas EMT/ EMT-P licenses.

 All drivers complete an Emergency Driving Course during their extensive orientation.

 EMTs and Paramedics complete Emergency Vehicle Operator Course (EVOC) and Coaching the Emergency Vehicle Operator course (CEVO II) every two years alternating with driving safety standards training.

 Children's Mercy Critical Care Transport utilizes a dedicated S-76 Sikorsky C++ helicopter as our primary rotorwing.
 It is the only helicopter in the Kansas City region dedicated exclusively to the transport of neonatal, pediatric and maternal patients and is based at the Charles B. Wheeler Downtown Airport located three miles northwest of Children's Mercy.